SulemanKazi/TtYT/README.md

 reason for videos with auto-generated captions YoutubeDL puts all the downloaded captions under one timestamp which can cause issues.

-IMPORTANT NOTE: If you want to talk to another video, its best to either create a new corpus in the Vectara console or clear the data in the existing corpus to avoid data overlap between multiple videos.
-This will be a flag when running the program in the future so it will automatically create a new corpus if desired.
+IMPORTANT NOTE: If you want to talk to another video, its best to clear the data in the existing corpus from the web console avoid data overlap between multiple videos.
+This will be a flag when running the program in the future (when I switch to using JWT tokens instead of API Keys) so it will automatically create a new corpus if desired.
+Also if you create a new corpus make sure your API key has access to it!

+### Bugs?
+Feature Requests?

 Please report any bugs, and feel free to submit Pull Requests for any features or improvements you want to see!
+Maybe you want to have the output be an AI generated voice instead of text?
+Maybe you want a snazzy new UI!
+Build it and add it to the repo!